-For more information on syntax, see Calculated Field Syntax. - Operator buttons Click these buttons to insert the operator in the Formula entry box.
-For more information on operators, see Operators in Ad Hoc Views - Fields and Measures Lists all the fields and measures currently in your Ad Hoc view, including any calculated fields or measures you have already created.
+For more information on syntax, see Calculated Field Syntax.

+- Operator buttons Click these buttons to insert the operator in the Formula entry box.
+For more information on operators, see Operators in Ad Hoc Views - Fields and Measures Lists all the fields and measures currently in your Ad Hoc view, including any calculated fields or measures you have already created. - Functions Lists all the available functions you can use in your formula.
-Hovering over a field or measure displays additional information in a tool tip.
-This information includes the data type of the field or measure, its description if any is given in the Domain, and its default summary function if applicable.
-Use this information to choose the appropriate field or measure, and to use it correctly in the formula.

-- The tooltip content includes: - Field Path (for example: Sales > Stores > Regions > City) for Domain-based Ad Hoc - Original name (from the domains) - Formula (for previously created calculated fields only) - Field type (Field, Measure, Calculated Field, Calculated Measure) - Functions Lists all the available functions that you can use in your formula.
 For more information, see Calculated Field Reference. - Function Description panel Gives a brief description of the function selected in the Functions list, if any.
 The sample inputs are intended to be as descriptive as possible.
-See Calculated Field Reference for the precise syntax that each function requires.
+See Calculated Field Reference for the precise syntax each function requires. - Show arguments in formula checkbox When this checkbox is selected, double-clicking a function name in the Functions list adds the full description to the Formula entry box; when the checkbox is not selected, double-clicking a function name adds only the function.
+For example, double-clicking Round adds Round ("NumberFieldName", Integer) when the checkbox is selected, and adds Round() when the checkbox is not selected.
+If you select this checkbox, you can double-click on a string, such as NumberFieldName, and then replace it by double-clicking a name in the Fields and Measures list.

-Validate button - Checks the formula for syntax errors, such as missing parentheses or quotes.
+• Validate button - Checks the formula for syntax errors, such as missing parentheses or quotes.
 Your calculated field or measure must be valid before you can create it.
-Syntax validation does not guarantee that your formula gives the results you want.
+Syntax validation does not guarantee that your formula will give the results you want.